 Don’t forget that a lot of great nighttime attractions are included with the Chicago tourist passes.

-Chicago has a rich music scene, with its culture of Chicago Blues and Jazz.
-But there are many bars across the city that will have live music to entertain you without a cover charge.
-Nick’s Beer Garden, the Zebra Lounge, Paradise Park, and California Clippers, just to name a few.
+Chicago has a rich music scene, especially Blues and Jazz.
+There are many bars across the city with live music that don’t have a cover charge.

 Millennium Park also regularly offers free concerts in the evenings.

 Instead of paying $25 for a ticket to one of Chicago’s observatory decks, you can get the same great views if you go to the Signature Lounge at the top of the John Hancock Building.